Amanpradhan/Document-Scanner/README.md

 End Note - This project is heavily inspired by pyimagesearch course of computer vision to do document segmentation and OCR.

 I will soon be building my own YOLO classifier which segments document using Neural Networks.

+# OCR

+To install tesseract, run :

+sudo apt-get install tesseract-ocr

+If you want to do Optical Character Recognition on the extracted image, then go to the output folder, open terminal and run:

+tesseract image_name out
+The output will be saved in a file named out.txt